DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks: DeepTrace: Learn to Optimize Tracing

-As a deep learning model for processing unstructured data, GNN extracts graph features and information from the input data that are encoded as graphs.
-The learning mechanism of GNN is to iteratively aggregate features and information from neighboring nodes for each node in the input graphs.
-Aggregating information from neighbors is equivalent to a message passing process among nodes in a graph.
-Lastly, we update the values of learning parameters for either regression or classification tasks\cite{kipf2016semi, hamilton2017inductive}.
-For supervised machine learning, the training stage of GNN is important to capture simultaneously both the inherent statistical and graph topology features of the graph-structured input data.
+As a deep learning model for processing unstructured data, a GNN extracts graph features and information from the input data encoded as graphs.
+The learning mechanism of the GNN is to iteratively aggregate features and information from neighboring nodes for each node in the input graphs.
+Aggregating information from neighbors is equivalent to a message-passing process among nodes in a graph.
+Lastly, we update the values of the learning parameters for regression or classification tasks\cite{kipf2016semi, hamilton2017inductive}.
+To effectively capture both the statistical and graph topology attributes inherent in network-structured input data, the training stage of the GNN in semi-supervised learning is crucial.
+Specifically, the equations \eqref{eq:prob1} and \eqref{eq:prob2} can act as node label generators during the construction of fine-tuning datasets for the proposed algorithm.

-Let $\mathcal{G}=(\mathcal{V},\mathcal{E})$ be a graph where each node in $\mathcal{V}$ consists of $m$ node features describing the given data point.
-Each edge $(u,v)\in \mathcal{E}$ represents the connection between $u$ and $v$.
-We now introduce the message passing mechanism in \cite{bronstein2017geometric, wu2020comprehensive} for updating feature vectors in each layer by aggregating information from neighboring nodes.
-At the $l$th layer of the GNN, the update rule of node $v_i$ can be formulated as follow:

-where $N_\mathcal{G}(v)$ denotes the set of neighbors of $v \in \mathcal{G}$, $\mathbf{h}_{v}^{(l)}$ is the updated node feature vector of $v$ in the $l$th layer/iteration and $\mathbf{h}_{v}^{(0)}$ denotes the initial feature vector of $v$. $\mathbf{h}^{(l)}_{N_\mathcal{G}(v)}$ is an intermediate variable in the $l$th layer/iteration.
-The function $\mathrm{AGGREGATE}(\cdot)$ is an aggregation function, such as sum, mean, max-pooling and LSTM-pooling, to aggregate information from neighboring nodes.
-Likewise, $\mathrm{COMBINE}(\cdot)$ is a function, such as summation and concatenation, for updating the information of node $v$ by combining information from its neighbors and its own information in the previous iteration.
-The design of the two functions in GNNs is crucial and can lead to different kinds of GNNs.